MichnaSylwia/Portfolio/README.md

 # Portfolio
 ## About me
 I'm a graduate Quality Assurance at AGH University of Science and Technology.
-Over the previous year I was developed testing knowledge and technical skills.
-I'm a quality enthusiast, taking care of assigned tasks right away and don't like to put things off until later.
+Since last year I have been expanding my knowledge of testing and technical skills.
+I haven't lost my motivation to learn and I would like to gain my experience.
+I'm a quality enthusiast who prefers to solve the assigned tasks right away and not postpone them until later.

 ## [Test Cases for Statistical Process Control](https://link-url-here.org)